 Improving Price and Access for PCSK9s

 In May 2018, Regeneron/Sanofi and Express Scripts announced an agreement to improve affordability and access for the PCSK9 inhibitor alirocumab (Praluent).
-As part of the arrangement, Express Scripts will pay a net price consistent with the value-based price benchmark ICER established earlier this year, alirocumab will receive exclusive placement on Express Scripts’ national formulary, physicians will face fewer administrative hurdles when prescribing the treatment, and the financial savings will be shared directly with the patients.
+As part of the arrangement, Express Scripts will pay a net price consistent with the value-based price benchmark ICER established, alirocumab will receive exclusive placement on Express Scripts’ national formulary, physicians will face fewer administrative hurdles when prescribing the treatment, and the financial savings will be shared directly with the patients.
 More on the agreement is available from Express Scripts, Regeneron, and Sanofi.

 In response, ICER issued the following statement:

 “Following a decades-long trend toward dysfunction and finger-pointing, the US health care system is beginning to address its drug pricing problem through the emergence of a ‘grand bargain.’
 When a manufacturer is willing to responsibly price an innovative medicine in line with its clinical benefits, payers should reciprocate by removing the hurdles that can prevent patients from getting the drug.
 We commend the Regeneron and Sanofi team for seeking ICER’s independent assessment on what a fair, value-based price would be for Praluent, and we endorse Express Scripts’ decision to make it financially and administratively easier for eligible patients to access this life-saving therapy.
 As the nation strives to help all Americans achieve sustainable access to high-value care, this sort of grand bargain – a win-win-win for manufacturers, payers, and patients – is a model for the rest of the industry to contemplate.”